JagodaBodnar/phone_bill_calculator/README.md

-Program created ad part of independent exercise (java course).
+Program created as part of independent exercise (java course).

 ## Instruction
 > Calculate the final total of someone's cell phone bill. </br>